UKCloud/documentation/articles/vmware/vmw-how-create-vm-from-scratch.md

     > [!TIP]
     > When setting the storage size, be sure to select the appropriate units (**MB**, **GB** or **TB**).

-11. In the *Networking* section, if necessary, click **Customize** to configure network settings.
+11. In the *Networking* section, click **Customize** to configure network settings, if necessary.
 You can set the **IP Mode** to determine how IP addresses are assigned:

     - **DHCP** VMware Cloud Director interacts with the OS via VMware Tools to use DHCP rather than static IPs.
 You'll need to define a DHCP server on your edge gateway.
 Check with UKCloud or your organisation administrator that this is set up before you use it.